20191107_TUJ_Community_Day_099-High%20Res%20JPEG%20300%20DPI.jpg

 ABOUT TEMPLE UNIVERSITY JAPAN

 Temple University is a top-tier, globally ranked public research university that maintains a multi-campus system extending from Pennsylvania (USA) to Rome to Japan.
-Currently, Temple is ranked in the top 351-400 of all public universities in the United States and top 50 of all universities globally.
+Currently, Temple is ranked in the top 351–400 universities globally (Times Higher Education), and 46th among national public universities in the United States (U.S. News & World Report).

 Established in 1982, the full-service Japan campus of Temple University (TUJ) is an integrated part of the main campus in Philadelphia.
 TUJ enables students to acquire a Temple degree directly from the main campus at an affordable cost.
 TUJ students study in English in the heart of Tokyo in an international environment with students and faculty from around the world.